dankelley/dek_blog/_posts/2024-02-03-scotian-shelf-shaded.md

 date: 2024-02-03
 ---

-The code at the bottom of this posting makes two diagrams.
-The first, Figure 1 here, is a shaded view of ocean bathymetry.
-The second, Figure 2 here, is a more conventional view.
-The latter is conventional in technical treatments, and it is usefully quantative when a colourbar is also shown.
-But, a good argument could be made for the shaded view being more effective at conveying patterns quickly and clearly.
+The code at the bottom of this posting makes two diagrams for displaying the bathymetry (i.e. the water depth) near Nova Scotia.

+Figure 1 is a shaded view of ocean bathymetry, in which the colouring evokes how the bottom might look if drained of water and illuminated by a glancing light shining diagonally from the top-left corner.
+This sort of diagram can be effective in communicating qualitative impression of depth patterns.

+On the other hand, Figure 2 represents depth directly, by colour.
+Paired with a colour palette and perhaps superimposed contours or banded colours, such diagrams have the advantage of providing a quantitative indication of depth at any given location.

+Which representation is better?
+I think the answer depends on the application.
+For a scientific paper, I would use something like Figure 2, with a colour palette, and perhaps with added contours.
+But for a non-technical audience or in an application where the depth patterns are the prime interest, I might use something like Figure 1.
+And it might be useful to think of ways to combine the two approaches...

 **Figure 1.
 Shaded view**